DylanGordon/wizard101-ocr-bazaar-bot/README.md

         continue
 ```

 Now, simply open the Bazaar, select the category you want to target, type the item into the search bar, then activate the bot.
 Switch back to Wizard101 and watch as the bot automatically scans and snipes every matching item that appears on screen.
+If you want to turn it off press Ctrl+Alt+Del and the script should turn off.

 ![1](https://github.com/user-attachments/assets/88cfde44-1c06-4388-be94-64299af71985)